aboutcode-org/aboutcode/README.md

 ### What is AboutCode?

-AboutCode is a family of FOSS projects to uncover data ... about software:
+AboutCode is a family of FOSS projects to uncover metadata about software:

 -   where does the code come from? which software package?
 -   what is its license? copyright?